FalconSocial/frontend-assignment/README.md

 #### Visual design quality
 We do not evaluate the overall visual look and feel.
-We expect that your main focus is spent on developing and fine-tuning application logic.
+We expect that your main focus is spent on developing and fine-tuning business and component logic.
-We do, however, expect that you show an understanding of common UX patterns and best practices, and can make good use of these when making UI/UX decisions.
+We do, however, expect that you show an understanding of common UX patterns and best practices, and can make good use of these when making UI/UX decisions as well as when utilising/developing lower level UI components.

 #### Timeframe
 If nothing else is agreed, we expect the submission to be handed in within 10 days.
 However, we do not evaluate you on the time you spent on the assignment.